ming-yong/archive/_posts/post/2020-02-12-learning report of my first 15 months.md

 We built a Momentum clone named [MoTo](https://medium.com/@mingyong/introducing-moto-from-chingu-voyage-13-c1c1f9e98f80) in 6 week-long Agile sprints.

 ## Built 35 things learning 6 skills

+In sum, I've experience with HTML and CSS, Jekyll, Vanilla JS, ReactJS, NodeJS, and working in a remote team using Agile methodology as a 15-month-old coder.

 {% for build in site.data.2019 %}
 <p>